hindu-comm/weblogs/aryaakasha/2023/05/2023-05-13_for-pratyangira-roaring-goddess-of-the-counter-fir.md

 At least for this specific context.
 Pious and morally blameless ascetics being killed

-do not merit a rather broad array of citations
+do not merit a rather broad array of citations in amidst a God’s victory-lists in the Shruti –
-in
-amidst a God’s victory-lists in the Shruti –
-wherein
-they are pointedly situated+++(5)+++
+wherein they are pointedly situated+++(5)+++
 alongside other rather more+++(4)+++
 well-remarked upon threats

-such as
-that demon-dragons of the waters, Vritra and Vala (c.f.
-AV-S II 5 3; Samaveda II 3 1 12
+such as that demon-dragons of the waters, Vritra and Vala (c.f.
+AV-S II 5 3; Samaveda II 3 1 12 3), and with Bhrigu carrying out a ‘resonant’+++(5)+++ deed,

-3),
-and with
-Bhrigu carrying out
-a ‘resonant’+++(5)+++
-deed,

-likewise (A Priest, a
-Rsi co-enacting the mythic fight of the
-God against
-Demon –  )
-rather
-on-point, you would have to say
-for t
-he circumstance of TS VI  2 7 / SBr III 5 1
-& 2 all up) .
+likewise (A Priest, a Rsi co-enacting the mythic fight of the God against Demon –  ) rather on-point, you would have to say for the circumstance of TS VI  2 7 / SBr III 5 1 & 2 all up) .
-We
-would also be rather surprised
+We would also be rather surprised
 if something which was so *wrong*
 was therefore to be directly invoked *in* the relevant Taittiriya Samhita ritual operation
 *as* just exactly what the properly pious Brahminical operator himself ought to thusly engage in.+++(4)+++